 A single-brand, global technology provider with multiple product lines fights counterfeit sales, deceptive marketing and brand imposters, by using MarkMonitor Domain Management and the MarkMonitor Brand Protection™ solutions.

 Ongoing detection and consistent enforcement results in steadily decreasing counterfeit sales and brand abuse.

-How MarkMonitor Protects Hardware and Software Technology Brands Online
+How MarkMonitor Protects Financial Services Brands

-- Prevent revenue loss by quickly clamping and shutting down sales of pirated software on P2P sites, and attacking the sale of knock-offhardware on B2B exchanges, auction and eCommerce sites
+Prevent revenue loss by quickly clamping and shutting down sales of pirated software on P2P sites, and attacking the sale of knock-off hardware on B2B exchanges, auction and eCommerce sites

-- Build and keep brands strong online through proactive but efficient domain portfolio management
+Build and keep brands strong online through proactive but efficient domain portfolio management

-- Keep reseller programs healthyby managing channels and acting against unauthorized sellers
+Keep reseller programs healthy by managing channels and acting against unauthorized sellers

-- 67% global reduction in squatted sites, enabling recovery of 95,000 daily legitimate site visits
+67% global reduction in squatted sites, enabling recovery of 95,000 daily legitimate site visits

-- 62% decrease in inappropriate brand usage, helping to restore reputation and consumer confidence
+62% decrease in inappropriate brand usage, helping to restore reputation and consumer confidence